srvaroa/srvaroa.github.io/_posts/2019-10-22-kubernetes-added-a-0-to-my-latency.md

 the change of runtime.
 The JVM version was identical.
 Issues related to containerisation were discarded as the application already ran in containers on EC2.
 It wasn't related to load, as we saw high latencies even with 1 request per second.
-GC pauses were neglibible.
+GC pauses were negligible.

-One of our Kubernetes admins asked whether the application had any external dependencies as DNS resolution has caused similar problems in the past, this was our best hypothesis so far.
+One of our Kubernetes admins asked whether the application had any external dependencies as DNS resolution had caused similar problems in the past, this was our best hypothesis so far.

 ## Hypothesis 1: DNS resolution